isce-framework/isce2/contrib/PyCuAmpcor/README.md

 A detailed formulation can be found, e.g., by J. P. Lewis with [the frequency domain approach](http://scribblethink.org/Work/nvisionInterface/nip.html).

+InSAR images are band-limited, which enables the correlation surface interpolation to achieve sub-pixel resolutions on the displacements.
+To mitigate the aliasing in cross-correlation and improve the accuracy in displacement estimation, the input raw images are typically oversampled (2x or more) beforehand.
+The antialiasing oversampling increases the window sizes to be processed and therefore the computation cost.
+Two workflows are offered to balance the efficiency and accuracy:

-PyCuAmpcor follows the same procedure as the FORTRAN code, ampcor.F, in ROIPAC.
-ROIPAC/ampcor workflow adopts a two-pass procedure.
-In the first pass, the cross-correlation is performed over the entire search range, but on the raw image, to obtain an estimated offset $(r_x^0, r_y^0)$ (in units of a pixel).
-In the second pass, another cross-correlation is performed over a much smaller search range centered at $(r_x^0, r_y^0)$, on (anti-aliasing) oversampled windows.
-The obtained correlation surface is further oversampled to achieve sub-pixel resolutions.
+1) A two-pass workflow (implemented in Version 1).
+In the first pass, an initial offset $(r_x^0, r_y^0)$ (in units of a pixel) is estimated from the cross-correlation over a large search range, but without the anti-aliasing oversampling.
+In the second pass, a much smaller search range centered $(r_x^0, r_y^0)$ may be chosen for a second cross-correlation, for which the windows are oversampled.

+2) A one-pass workflow (added in Version 2).
+The anti-aliasing oversampling of SAR images is performed over the entire search range before cross-correlation.
+The first pass, to estimate an initial offset, is therefore no longer required.

+In general, the two-pass workflow performs more efficiently than the one-pass workflow, and is adequate in most situations.
+However, when high frequency noises are present, manifested as noisy correlation surfaces, the one-pass workflow is recommended for its improved accuracy.

+PyCuAmpcor follows the same procedure as the FORTRAN code, ampcor.F, from the ROIPAC package.
 In order to optimize the performance on GPU, some implementations are slightly different.
 In the [list the procedures](#5-list-of-procedures), we show the detailed steps of this workflow, as well as its difference to the Fortran code.

-In PyCuAmpcor Version 2, we have also added a workflow following [GrIMP/SpeckleSource](https://github.com/fastice/speckleSource).
-It skips the first pass on ROIPAC/ampcor, while starting from the second pass with (anti-aliasing) oversampled secondary chip over the entire search range.
-It increases computational cost but is found to be more accurate in cases with low signal to noise ratio (SNR).

 ## 2. Installation